Mozambique

 Demographic

-The population was recorded to be 30,888,034 by July 2021 estimates.
+The population was recorded to be 32,077,072 by July 2021 estimates.
 Mozambique’s population growth, although lower than other African countries, is high on the global scale.
 The country’s population is very young, with nearly two-thirds of its population aged under 25 years and less than 10% of Mozambique’s population is 45 years or above.
 99% of the population is of African descent whilst the rest include Europeans, Indians, Pakistani, and Chinese.

 There are over 40 languages spoken in Mozambique.
 The country’s official language is Portuguese, but it is only spoken by around half of the population.
-The other most spoken primary languages in Mozambique, include: Makhuwa, Changana, Nyanja, Ndau, Sena, Chwabo, and Tswa.
-27.2% of the population is Roman Catholic, 19% are Muslim, 16% are Zionist Christians, 15.3% are Protestant whilst the remaining are not specified.
+The most spoken primary languages in Mozambique, include: Makhuwa, Changana, Nyanja, Ndau, Sena, Chwabo, and Tswa.
+27.2% of the population is Roman Catholic, 19% are Muslim, 16% are Zionist Christians, and 15.3% are Protestant whilst the remaining are not specified.

 History

-Mozambique joined the World Bank and the International Monetary Fund (IMF) in 1984 and adopted their demands to privatize the economy under a structural-adjustment program.
-Several years later Joaquim Chissano, who had become Mozambique’s president when Machel died in a plane crash in 1986, introduced a new constitution that ended Frelimo’s one-party rule and Mozambique’s identity as a socialist country.
+By 1985, FRELIMO recognized the failure of its agricultural policy of moving farmers into communal villages plus coming under pressure from international creditors, it began de-emphasizing state ownership and control of markets in favour of the family agricultural sector.
+Mozambique joined the World Bank and the International Monetary Fund (IMF) in 1984 and adopted their demands to privatise the economy under a structural-adjustment program.
+Several years later Joaquim Chissano, who had become Mozambique’s president when Machel died in a plane crash in 1986, introduced a new constitution that ended FRELIMO’s one-party rule and Mozambique’s identity as a socialist country.
+The Rome General Peace Accords were signed in 1992, which established a multi-party system and paved the way for reconstruction and development.
+Since then, Mozambique has made significant progress in rebuilding its infrastructure, expanding its economy, and improving its political system.

 Key dates

-1962 – Exiled activists form Mozambique Liberation Front – Frelimo – headed by Eduardo Mondlane.
+1962 Exiled activists form Mozambique Liberation Front – Frelimo – headed by Eduardo Mondlane

-1964 – Frelimo forces begin war of independence.
+1964 Frelimo forces begin war of independence.
 Guerrilla tactics frustrate Portuguese and Frelimo take control of much of north.

-1974 – Military coup in Portugal causes new government to agree on independence with Frelimo.
+1974 Military coup in Portugal causes new government to agree on independence with Frelimo.
 More than 250,000 Portuguese inhabitants leave.

-1975 – Mozambique becomes independent under Frelimo one-party rule of President Samora Machel.
+1975 Mozambique becomes independent under Frelimo one-party rule of President Samora Machel.

-1976 – Renamo anti-Frelimo group aided by Rhodesia and later South Africa.
+1976 Renamo anti-Frelimo group aided by Rhodesia and later South Africa.

-1990 – Government amends the constitution to allow a multi-party-political system.
+1990 Government amends the constitution to allow a multi-party-political system.

-1992 – President Chissano and Renamo leader Afonso Dhaklama sign peace deal in Rome.
+1992 President Chissano and Renamo leader Afonso Dhaklama sign peace deal in Rome.

-1995 – Mozambique joins Commonwealth.
+1995 Mozambique joins the Commonwealth of Nations

-2014 – The ruling Frelimo party and its candidate Filipe Nyusi win presidential and legislative elections after Renamo signs truce in October
+2014 The ruling Frelimo party and its candidate Filipe Nyusi win presidential and legislative elections after Renamo signs truce in October

-2020 – President Nyusi inaugurated after winning re-election for final five-year term.
+2020 President Nyusi inaugurated after winning re-election for final five-year term.

 Legal System and Government